How to Cite Lecture Notes in APA: Basic Guidelines

 “The wool in Allurotique is harvested from vicuñas, a South American animal related to llamas.
 Vicuña wool is softer, lighter and warmer than any other wool in the world.
 Since the animals can only be sheared once every three years, it’s rare and outlandishly expensive.”

-As discussed earlier, when authors quote something within a dialogue, they should use single quotation marks.
-Hence, an example is as follows:
+As discussed earlier, when authors quote something within a provided dialogue, they should use single quotation marks.
+Hence, a writing example is as follows:

 Jameson started laughing uncontrollably after hearing his best friend say, “When I sat next to him, I could not help imagining ‘What on earth made him do that’?”
 Here, the statement ‘What on earth made him do that’ is a quote within the dialogue that the author encloses within single quotation marks.